PixlOne/masterOptions/README.md

 This is intended to be a daemon and configuration utility for the Logitech MX Master on Linux.

-**NOTE:** This is currently in an early stage of development.
+**NOTE:** This is currently a work in progress.
 You may want to use [libratbag](https://github.com/libratbag/libratbag) instead.

 What works so far:

-* Automatic device detection
+* Automatic device detection & divertion
-* Automatic button divertion (pre-defined in Diverter.h)
-* Listens for diverted button events (prints press/release events)
 * Gesture detection
-* Device connection/sleep event handlers
+* Redivertion on disconnect
-* Proper button remapping
+* Button remapping
+* Configuration files

 What's planned:

-* Mapping gestures to relative events
+* Mapping gestures to relative axes
-* Configuration files (in progress)
+* Configuration documentation
-* SmartShift settings
+* Smartshift, DPI, hires scrolling config
 * udev rules, running as a service
+* Properly documenting code

+Possible ideas:

+* Universal Logitech HID++ config daemon
 * CLI configuration utility (GUI too maybe?)
-* Supporting more devices (low priority)
-* ...

 ## Building

-This project requires a C++14 compiler, cmake, libevdev, and [libhidpp](https://github.com/cvuchener/hidpp)
+This project requires a C++14 compiler, cmake, libevdev, libconfig, and [libhidpp](https://github.com/cvuchener/hidpp)

 To build this project, run: